As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How To Know If There’s Gold In Your Backyard?

 The best and only way to find out is to look for it.
-Looking for gold in your backyard is usually a result of some indication of the possibility of finding gold.
+Looking for gold in your backyard usually results from some indication of the possibility of finding gold.
 So, if you live in Canada, Nevada, or Alaska, you should start looking.

 Gold is located within or contained in various minerals — for example, sylvanite and calaverite.
 So, try identifying the minerals first and, after that, the availability of any metals, such as gold.